a2ankitrai/2KX7/Algo/dynamic_programming.md

 A given problems has Optimal Substructure Property if optimal solution of the given problem can be obtained by using optimal solutions of its subproblems.

+---

+DP refers to simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner.

+---

+## Problems